 3. User type (new or returning)

-It is important for a marketer to understand differences between audiences.
+A marketer needs to understand the differences between audiences.
 For example, to achieve growth goals, you need to track ad campaign performance separately for new and returning users.
 This is important because channels with a high proportion of returning users have the best KPIs, but they are almost impossible to scale.

 4. Single cross-device user profile